nbeaver/cmd_oysters/README.rst

 Design goals
 ------------

+- Simple textual format.

+Well-maintained JSON libraries are readily available for almost all programming languages, but the same is unfortunately not true for YAML.

+The data are not complex enough to require XML.

+A single JSON file makes code work cross-platform easily.

+- Mergeability.

+The commands do not have arbitarily designated primary keys, since two different databases could have keys that clash.

+Instead, commands can reference related commands by the SHA1 hash of the description text.

+This means that two different commands must not have the same description text.

 ..
 Mergeability (use hashes of descriptions and commands, not arbitrary primary keys).

 ..
 One-liners vs longer scripts.